 Juicing can even help you treat common conditions like urinary tract infections and other bladder problems.
 Simply add a cupful of fresh cranberries to your favorite juice blend.
-The sooner you decide to use cranberries, the better off you’ll be.
+When you feel bladder issues emerging, juice some cranberries.